flyteorg/flyte/rsts/deployment/deployment/index.rst

 Due to the many choices and constraints that you may face in your organization, the specific steps for deploying Flyte can vary significantly.
-For example, which cloud platform to use is typically a big fork in the road for many, and there are many choices to make in terms of ingresses, auth providers, and versions of different dependent libraries that may interact with other parts of your stack.
+For example, which cloud platform to use is typically a big fork in the road for many, and there are many choices to make in terms of Ingress controllers, auth providers, and versions of different dependent libraries that may interact with other parts of your stack.

+Considering the above, we recommend checking out the `"Flyte The Hard Way" <https://github.com/davidmirror-ops/flyte-the-hard-way/tree/main#flyte-the-hard-way>`__ set of community-maintained tutorials that can guide you through the process of preparing the infrastructure and deploying Flyte.

-In addition to searching and posting on the `Flyte Slack community <https://flyte-org.slack.com/archives/C01P3B761A6>`__, we have a `Github Discussion <https://github.com/flyteorg/flyte/discussions/categories/deployment-tips-tricks>`__ section dedicated to deploying Flyte.
+In addition to searching and posting on the `#flyte-deployment Slack channel <https://flyte-org.slack.com/archives/C01P3B761A6>`__, we have a `Github Discussion <https://github.com/flyteorg/flyte/discussions/categories/deployment-tips-tricks>`__ section dedicated to deploying Flyte.
 Feel free to submit any hints you've found helpful as a discussion, ask questions, or simply document what worked or what didn't work for you.